bbatsov/batsov.com/_posts/2022-12-15-back-to-android-my-take-on-the-pixel-6a.md

 **P.S.** Switching from expensive "flagships" to a cheap mid-range phone has one more "feature" - you no longer worry about breaking/scratching/losing your phone.
 We already have plenty of things to worry about in life, so reducing them by one is not a bad thing.

-[^1]: Even though I was mostly an iOS user in recent years, I kept sync all my photos with Google Photos and Dropbox to be on the safe side.
+[^1]: Even though I was mostly an iOS user in recent years, I kept syncing all my photos with Google Photos and Dropbox to be on the safe side.
 When I got a Windows PC I also synced them with OneDrive for good measure.
 You can never have enough backups!